chiragoel/LaCLIP_M3AE/README.md

 ## Usage

-Plase download the pre-trained model weights for LaCLIP and M3AE from [here](https://drive.google.com/file/d/1-4f9bDb-0S-Ei7_Tf7_rcUrR5KmUbFht/view?usp=sharing)
+Plase download the pre-trained model weights for LaCLIP and M3AE from [here](https://drive.google.com/file/d/1-4f9bDb-0S-Ei7_Tf7_rcUrR5KmUbFht/view?usp=sharing) and add them to the `src` folder.
+The final structure should look like `src->model_weights`.

 You can tun the code in this repo using the following command: